 At this point, the member, their lawyer, the military judge, or their commander can request for the retest.
 The analysis for a retest involves chromatography/mass spectroscopy (C/MS).

-Accordingly, positive results in the DOD Drug testing can range from enrollment in a drug rehab program to removal.
+Accordingly, positive results in the Department Of Defense Drug testing can range from enrollment in a rehab program to removal.

-Still, if a member voluntarily admits the drug abuse, appropriate counseling and rehab may be provided.
+Still, if a member voluntarily admits the abuse or addiction, appropriate counseling and rehab may be provided.

 - Written reprimand

 Summarily, the DOD recognizes the importance of having a force that is free of illicit drug use, and the efforts to cleanse the force of this is reflected in dwindling numbers for military drug abuse each year.
 As time passes, it is expected that these numbers will be reduced to the barest minimum, and this will be an overall boost to the force and the rest of the country alike.